JunioCesarFerreira/simlab-problem-editor/README.md

 3. Define the scenario region.
 4. Place the sink node.
 5. Add candidate fixed-node positions.
+6. Add target points when using a coverage-oriented problem type.
-6. Draw mobile-node trajectories.
+7. Draw mobile-node trajectories.
-7. Inspect connectivity and distances.
+8. Inspect connectivity and distances.
-8. Export the generated JSON instance.
+9. Export the generated JSON instance.

 This workflow makes it easier to construct reproducible WSN scenarios without manually deriving coordinates and path expressions.